The Estate Tax Is Changing in 2026 — Here’s What That Means for You

 How the $15M Federal Estate Tax Exemption Affects Florida Families

-While this is a relief, it doesn't mean you should hit "snooze" on your planning.
-In fact, for Florida residents, the high exemption makes strategies like Portability (ensuring a surviving spouse can use the full $30M couple's limit) even more vital.
+While this legislative permanence provides incredible relief, it does not mean you should hit "snooze" on your estate planning.
+In fact, for Florida residents, this historic high makes specific legal strategies—like anchoring a proper Portability election to guarantee a surviving spouse can claim the full $30 million couple's limit—absolutely vital to execute correctly before a crisis occurs.

-Why Your Florida Estate Plan Needs a 'Growth' Strategy
+Why Your Florida Estate Plan Needs a "Growth" Strategy

-Florida Planning: Lady Bird Deeds vs. Trusts
+Florida Property Planning: Lady Bird Deeds vs. Trusts

 Previous